Faculdade de Medicina da Universidade Federal de Minas Gerais

-The Federal University of Minas Gerais (UFMG) School of Medicine is one of the oldest and largest universities in Brazil.
-Founded in 1911, shortly after the creation of the capital city of Belo Horizonte, it produces 320 doctors every year – the biggest number of graduates per year in Brazil – and another 50 speech-language therapists.
+The Faculty of Medicine of the Federal University of Minas Gerais is a subdivision of the Federal University of Minas Gerais.
+It was founded in 1911 by Italian-born Brazilian doctor Alfredo Balena, shortly after the creation of the capital city of Belo Horizonte, it produces 320 doctors every year, the biggest number of graduates per year in Brazil, and another 50 speech-language therapists.

 History

 On March 5, 1911, the Medical-Surgical Society of Minas Gerais created the School of Medicine in the city of Belo Horizonte, the fourth school of medicine to be founded in Brazil.
-It was housed in a stately house in the center of what is the capital of the state of Minas Gerais.
+It was housed in a stately house in the center of what is now the capital of the state of Minas Gerais.
 In 1927, the institution integrated the University of Minas Gerais, which was made federal in 1949 with three other tertiary schools that existed in Belo Horizonte: the School of Law, the School of Engineering and the Free School of Dentistry, which included the course on Pharmacy.

-The class of 1960 was the inaugural class the present building.
-The opening lecture was given by President Juscelino Kubitschek de Oliveira, alumnus, benefactor, and from then on, honorary professor.
-In the 1960s, the Medical Residency was made available for graduate students in various specialties.
-Graduate courses were implemented in 1968, with the creation of the PhD in Ophthalmology.
+The class of 1960 was the inaugural class.
+The opening lecture was given by President Juscelino Kubitschek de Oliveira, alumnus, benefactor, and honorary professor.
+In the 1960s, Medical Residency was made available for graduate students in various specialties.
+Graduate courses were implemented in 1968, with the creation of the Ph.D. in Ophthalmology.

-In the last few years, the School of Medicine also witnessed a considerable increase in faculty tenures and titles, leading to the expansion of numerous research projects and publications, always linked to theoretical and practical instruction to students.
+In the last few years, the Faculty of Medicine has also witnessed a considerable increase in faculty tenures and titles, leading to the expansion of numerous research projects and publications, always linked to theoretical and practical instruction for students.

-The development of the School of Medicine has been constant.
-The first class to graduate in 1917 consisted of 17 students of medicine; in 1933 there were 70.
+The development of the Faculty of Medicine has been constant.
+The first class to graduate in 1917 consisted of 17 students of medicine.
+In 1933, there were 70 graduates.
 In 1965, the number of ingresses was fixed at 160.
-In 1969, under pressure for a greater number of professionals in the market, the number doubled to 320, divided into two biannual ingresses.
+In 1969, under pressure from a greater number of professionals in the market, the number doubled to 320, divided into two biannual ingresses.
 In 2007, the year of the graduation of the 123rd class, a total of 14,740 doctors graduated from this school.

-On July 1, 1999, the undergraduate course on Speech-Language Pathology and Audiology was created.
-The first class entered the University in 2000.
-Starting in 2010, with the creation of courses on Gerontologic Care and on Radiology and Image Diagnostics Technology, the School graduates professionals able in the care for the elderly and image technicians, answering an increasing social demand in these areas.
+On July 1, 1999, the undergraduate course in Speech-Language Pathology and Audiology was created.
+The first class entered the university in 2000.
+Starting in 2010, with the creation of courses on Gerontologic Care and on Radiology and Image Diagnostics Technology, the School graduates professionals capable in the care of the elderly and image technicians, answering an increasing social demand in these areas.

-The teaching reform in the School of Medicine in the 1970s revealed the necessity of a greater knowledge on the evolution of healthcare through the ages, and led to the creation of the Center for Memory of the School of Medicine – Cememor, open to visits by the public by appointment.
+The teaching reform in the Faculty of Medicine in the 1970s revealed the necessity of a greater knowledge of the evolution of healthcare through the ages, and led to the creation of the Center for Memory of the School of Medicine – Cememor, open to visits by the public by appointment.